iCliniq Logo

 What Are the Types of Trichotillomania?

-Based on whether the person is mindful about the behavior or not, trichotillomania can be classified into two categories:
+Based on whether the person is mindful of the behavior or not, trichotillomania can be classified into two categories:

 How Is It Diagnosed?

 Trichotillomania is very difficult to diagnose as the patient refuses to agree with their behavior.
-This might be due to the shy or guilt feeling the patient has.
+This might be due to the shyness or guilt feeling of the patient.
 Trichotillomania is often misdiagnosed with other conditions.
 A biopsy result might be helpful in a few cases as it may detect perifollicular hemorrhage or defective hair patterns.
 Empty hair follicles can be an indicative sign of Trichotillomania.
 Diagnosis requires a skilled psychiatrist or psychologist to identify the condition.

 What Are the Treatment Options?